barend/android-iconfont/README.md

 If the assigned bounds is not square, the glyph will max out the shorter axis and center in the longer axis.
 It is possible to assign a `padding` to ensure some space around the glyph.

+If you have recurring use of a small set of font icons, consider caching the drawables.

 ## Sample code